numpy/numpy/doc/source/user/depending_on_numpy.rst

 Most libraries that rely on NumPy will not need to set an upper version bound: NumPy is careful to preserve backward-compatibility.

-However, if you are (a) a project that is guaranteed to release frequently and (b) worried that changes in NumPy may break your code, you may set an upper bound of no less than `current_numpy + 3`.
-It is also quite safe to set an upper bound on the next major release of NumPy, e.g. `numpy>=1.18,numpy<2`.
-Setting an upper bound on NumPy may, however, `affect the ability of your library to be installed alongside other, older packages
+That said, if you are (a) a project that is guaranteed to release frequently, (b) use a large part of NumPy's API surface, and (c) is worried that changes in NumPy may break your code, you may set an upper bound of `<MAJOR.MINOR + N` with N no less than 3, and `MAJOR.MINOR` being the current release of NumPy.
+If you use the NumPy C API (directly or via Cython), you can also pin the current major version to prevent ABI breakage.
+Note that setting an upper bound on NumPy may `affect the ability of your library to be installed alongside other, older packages
 <https://iscinumpy.dev/post/bound-version-constraints/>`__.